-The amount of brush requiring disposal is increasing due to fuel reduction programs designed to reduce the potential for forest fires.
+The amount of brush, stumps, and land clearing debris requiring disposal is increasing due to fuel reduction programs designed to reduce the potential for forest fires.
 Agricultural wastes, such as spoiled fruit and pruned tree waste, are traditionally handled on the farms where they are generated.
-Fruit packing sheds may be a viable contributor to recycling food waste in Chelan County.
+Fruit packing sheds and other food processors may be a viable contributor to diverting food waste from landfills in Chelan County.

 A portion of the food wastes and other materials could easily be separated, or might be kept separate and delivered by the generators (in the case of construction companies and other businesses generating wood, for instance) if the cost to bring materials to a mulching facility is competitive with other disposal options.
 In the case of food waste, sources that could be tapped easily could include spoiled fruit, leaves and tree stems from warehouses in Chelan, Manson, Wenatchee and Cashmere area.
 In addition to spoiled fruit, the fruit warehouses are emptied in the spring in preparation for the new incoming crop, and some of that fruit is not a high enough quality to be turned into juice or used for other products.
 Landfilling this fruit is expensive and not a desirable option.
 Although much of the material already diverted to livestock farms, even out of the area, is worthy of the long haul.
-The Winton Compost facility, located 20 miles west of Leavenworth desires the fruit waste, restaurant waste, grass clipping and chips.
-Each business will need to determine the feasibility of the haul and Tip fee.
+The Winton Compost facility, located 20 miles west of Leavenworth, desires the fruit waste, restaurant waste, grass clipping and chips as it holds the necessary permits to process these organic materials.
+New laws will require businesses meeting certain thresholds to arrange for organics collection services starting in 2024.